DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ## Wrapping Up

-Redux offers an alternative to Libraries like Flux for implementing one-way data flow in single page apps.
-Like Flux, Redux isn't limited to be used only with React.
+Redux offers an alternative to libraries like Flux for implementing one-way data flow in single page apps.
+Like Flux, Redux isn't limited to React.
 However, there are a lot of modules out there that are used with the two technologies, so putting them together is a natural choice.

 As we've seen, we can add JWT authentication to our Redux apps and use actions and reducers to track changes to the login state.
 We made use of Redux middleware to make secure calls to our API, and by abstracting the API communication away to a middleware, we just need to pass a property that specifies whether an `Authorization` header with a JWT should be sent with the request.